ansys/ansys-tools-common/examples/local_launcher/example_scripts/plugin.rst

-Define the HTTP Server launcher plugin
+Define the HTTP server launcher plugin
 --------------------------------------

 This example shows the launcher plugin that is used to start the Python HTTP server.